 Penalties for Using Fake IDs in California

-Violations of California’s fake ID law may be either misdemeanor or felony offenses, depending on the circumstances.
+Violations of California’s fake ID law may be either a misdemeanor or felony offense, depending on the circumstances.
 If charged as a misdemeanor, a conviction for the possession of fake ID may be punishable by up to one year in county jail and/or a fine of up to $1,000.
 If charged as a felony, a conviction for may be punishable by between 16 months and three years in prison and/or fines of up to $10,000.

 Individuals who utilize fake identification for the purposes of obtaining alcohol may face driver’s license revocation or suspension.
 If a minor is not of age to have a driver’s license, the date at which they are eligible to apply for a license may be pushed back.
 Note, suspension or revocation of driving privileges may adversely impact automobile insurance premiums.

 California has a number of laws on the books targeted at underage drinkers.
 These laws are intended to discourage underage drinking and to punish those who are caught using false identification.
 In California, it is illegal for a person under the age of 21 to attempt to purchase alcohol, to possess alcohol, or to purchase alcohol.